rajulbabel/promise-profiler/README.md

 	```

-* The above are the files for routes and model respectively for squaring and multiplying a numbers.
+* The above are the files for routes and model respectively for squaring and multiplying numbers.
 * The multiply function in models causes a delay of one second and returns the output, therefore total time taken by square function is one seconds
 * The square function also makes a delay of one second and then calls the multiply function, therefore total time taken by square function is two seconds.
 * So now we need to profile this, without touching the code, now we make a temporary file called profiler.js